-Below is a self explanatory table of all SCC subsets Iron Sighted Rifle Exactly what you'd expect and something you used on Day 3 Long Range Pistol These are large calibre rifles with the barrels cut down to 12" and a rod inserted securely into the formed pistol grip.
-Used mainly in long range shooting Muzzleloaded Rifle A rifle which is loaded with black powder and either a ball or similar lead projectile.
-Can be either rifled or smoothbore Muzzleloaded Pistol As above but in a handgun.
-There is no law regarding the length of the barrel, only that the firearm is loaded from the muzzle Telescope Sighted Rifle By now, you will be very familiar with this subset HME Or High Muzzle Energy, any firearm that produces more than 4,500 Joules of energy but less than the maximum allowed at Bisley which is 7,000 Joules.
-An example would be the 300 Win Mag Gallery Rifle/Carbine As used on Day 1 Short Range Pistol These firearms made an appearance post the 1997 handgun ban and adhere to firearms law because of the 12" barrel and rod in the pistol grip, making it 24" Overall Length (OAL) Target Shotgun Any shotgun with a magazine capacity greater than 2 rounds is Section 1 and therefore appears on an FAC Handloading Those shooters who assemble their own ammunition instead of commercially purchased

-Module 4 Section 2 Shooter Certification Card
+Iron Sighted Rifle

+Exactly what you'd expect and something you used on Day 3

+Long Range Pistol

+These are large calibre rifles with the barrels cut down to 12" and a rod inserted securely into the formed pistol grip to make it 24" overall.
+Used mainly in long range shooting from a support structure or bench

+Muzzleloaded Rifle

+A rifle which is loaded with black powder and either a ball or similar lead projectile.
+Can be either rifled or smoothbore

+Muzzleloaded Pistol

+As above but in a handgun.
+There is no law regarding the length of the barrel, only that the firearm is loaded from the muzzle

+Telescope Sighted Rifle

+By now, you will be very familiar with this subset

+HME

+Or High Muzzle Energy, any firearm that produces more than 4,500 Joules of energy but less than the maximum allowed at Bisley which is 7,000 Joules.
+An example would be the 300 Winchester Magnum

+Gallery Rifle/Carbine

+As used on Day 1.
+This category is governed by the max distance of 50 yards/metres, irrespective of whether a scope is fitted or not

+Short Range Pistol

+These firearms made an appearance post the 1997 handgun ban and adhere to firearms law because of the 12" barrel and rod in the pistol grip, making it 24" Overall Length (OAL)

+Target Shotgun

+Any shotgun with a magazine capacity greater than 2 rounds is Section 1 and therefore appears on an FAC

+Handloading

+Those shooters who assemble their own ammunition instead of commercially purchased

-Shooter Certification Card (continued)
+Restricted Shooter Certification Card

-When you pass the test and have successfully completed the handling assessment as part of the afternoon of Day 4, your paperwork will be passed to the Membership Department who will process your full membership and also your SCC.
+When you pass the test on Mod 4 and have successfully completed the handling assessment as part of the afternoon, you will be issued with a restricted SCC.
+You will not be issued the card if you still require remedial training.

-As part of this course, you will be signed off for "Iron Sighted Rifle", "Scope Sighted Rifle" and "Gallery Rifle/Carbine".
-You will see from the card that it is valid for 4 years from date of issue.
+As part of this course, as mentioned previously, you will be signed off for "Iron Sighted Rifle", "Scope Sighted Rifle" and "Gallery Rifle/Carbine".
+You will see from the card that it is valid for 1 year from the date that you were approved for Probationary membership.